-Homeowners sometimes come to lament the messiness of monkey puzzle tree, which can drop large quantities of large, hard cones in the fall once the tree is mature, often assualting pedestrians walking below.
-Large trees with substantial surface roots can also heave sidewalks, driveways, and patios.
-This tree can get surprisingly large, so it should be planted with at least 24 feet of open space around it.
+Homeowners sometimes come to lament the messiness of monkey puzzle trees, which can drop large quantities of big, hard cones in the fall once the tree is mature, often assaulting pedestrians walking below.
+Trees with substantial surface roots can also heave sidewalks, driveways, and patios.
+This tree can get surprisingly large, so plant it with at least 24 feet of open space around it.
 Don't plant this tree near overhead utility lines.

-Owners are sometimes surprised when the tree begins to shed its lower branches as it gets older.
-This is entirely natural.
+Owners are sometimes surprised when the tree begins to shed its lower branches as it ages; however, it's a natural process.

 How did this tree earn its common name?

 The monkey puzzle tree is a coniferous gymnosperm with a wildly unusual look that is the origin of its equally odd name.
 According to the popular story, a member of the English parliament, Sir William Molesworth, was having a luncheon with some friends at his country home, and while showing his garden, his friend, the famous lawyer, Charles Austin, said of the tree, "It would puzzle a monkey to climb that."
 Having no common name at that point, the name stuck.